Goal: Eliminate Vancouver's dependence on fossil fuels

 To be eligible for the grant, local governments are required to publicly report their plan and progress toward meeting their goals.

-Our 2014 report summarizes the actions the City took in 2014, and has planned for 2015.
-Final City CARIP emissions for 2014 will be available in June 2015.
+Our 2014 report summarizes the actions the City took in 2014, and has planned for 2015, as well as the final City CARIP emissions inventory for 2014.

 As part of our emissions reductions efforts in support of environmental action and the CARIP, the City is undertaking the Vancouver Landfill Gas Optimization Project to capture more landfill gas.